Scholarships

 Timeline

-• Applications received until 5:00pm on Friday, January 15, 2021.
+• Applications received until 5:00pm on Friday, November 8, 2024.
 RIDE will confirm receipt of applications via email.
 All applications received are considered final.

-• RIDE will notify the USSYP Program of the selection of two delegates and two alternates by February 5, 2021.
+• RIDE will notify the USSYP Program of the selection of two delegates and two alternates by November 25, 2024.

-Presidential Scholars
+2025 U.S. Presidential Scholars Program

-All high school seniors graduating between January and June of 2022, who are U.S. citizens or legal permanent residents and who attend public, parochial, or independent schools, as well as those who are home-schooled, are eligible.
+All high school seniors graduating between January and August of 2025, who are U.S. citizens or legal permanent residents and who attend public, parochial, or independent schools, as well as those who are home-schooled, are eligible.
+The candidates will go through the application process, and as in the past, the 2025 U.S. Presidential Scholars will be selected by the Commission on Presidential Scholars and receive the Presidential Scholars Medallion.

 It may be helpful to consider the following questions as you contemplate the selection of your nominees:

-• Were there special challenges or hurdles this student has overcome while still achieving high academic success?
+2. Are there special challenges or hurdles this student has overcome while still achieving high academic success?

-• involvement and Service (in school and community);
+• Involvement and Service (in school and community)

-• leadership and character;
+• Leadership and Character

-• discretionary points for extraordinary achievement, heavy workload, family responsibilities, or obstacles overcome.
+• Discretionary points for extraordinary achievement, heavy workload, family responsibilities, or obstacles overcome.

 Nomination Process